matheustp/vai-challenge/README.md

 This route requires an header called `x-api-key` the value should be the same as the API_KEY environment variable set on the container.

-The request body should be a JSON with the field 'word', as example:
+The request body should be a JSON with the field 'word', for example:
 ```json
 {
   "word": "test"